 Hereditary Diffuse Gastric Cancer (HDGC)

-An estimated 1 percent to 3 percent of cases of stomach (gastric) cancers are hereditary diffuse gastric cancer (HDGC), an inherited cancer syndrome that leads to an increased risk for both diffuse stomach cancer and lobular breast cancer.
-Patients who inherit the genetic mutation for HDGC are at high risk for developing stomach cancer at a young age.
+About 1% to 3% of stomach (gastric) cancers are hereditary diffuse gastric cancers (HDGC).
+The disorder is caused by mutation in the CDH1 gene.
+HDGC is an inherited cancer syndrome that leads to an increased risk for both diffuse stomach cancer and lobular breast cancer.
+People who inherit the genetic mutation for HDGC are at high risk for developing stomach cancer at a young age.

-HDGC results in a cancer marked by the appearance of signet-ring shaped cells in the lining of the stomach, which occurs either one by one or in small clusters (a formation known as diffuse).
-The diffuse type of stomach cancer associated with HDGC is difficult to diagnose because the cancer is not visible on upper endoscopy (a procedure that uses a small camera to see into the stomach).
+HDGC causes signet-ring shaped cells to form in the lining of the stomach.
+These abnormal cells can grow either one by one or in small clusters (a formation known as diffuse).
+The diffuse type of stomach cancer associated with HDGC is difficult to diagnose because the cancer is not visible on upper endoscopy.
 For this reason, most cases of diffuse stomach cancer are diagnosed at late stages.

 Identification of HDGC Family Members

-People from HDGC families are at an increased risk of developing diffuse-type stomach cancer.
-It is estimated that the lifetime risk of developing stomach cancer is 80 percent.
-Additionally, female carriers have an estimated 60 percent lifetime risk of developing lobular breast cancer.
+People from families that carry the HDGC gene are at an increased risk of developing diffuse-type stomach cancer.
+The lifetime risk of developing stomach cancer is about 80%.
+Females who have the gene are also at an estimated 60% lifetime risk of developing lobular breast cancer.

-Hereditary diffuse stomach cancer is diagnosed in families with:
+Hereditary diffuse stomach cancer is often diagnosed in families with: